 Neanderthals remain one of the great mysteries of human evolution.
 They are our closest relatives, but their habits elude us.
 We are learning more about our hominid cousins every day, but there is still so much we do not know, including the mystery of Neanderthal mating habits, as there is not a lot of evidence to describe what Neanderthal sex would have been like.
 Thankfully there are new advances in genetic paleontology shining a light on this elusive subject, and the discoveries surrounding ancient human mating rituals are fascinating.

-Prehistoric sex was complicated, especially when navigating a dating scene that spanned multiple different hominid species.
+Prehistoric intercourse was complicated, especially when navigating a dating scene that spanned multiple different hominid species.
 Scientists have uncovered proof that humans and Neanderthals likely mated with each other, and we're still feeling the effects of that crossbreeding today.
 Our Neanderthal cousins were just as freaky as we are in many ways, and in some ways they were even freakier then we ever could be.

-Humans Definitely Had Sex With Neanderthals
+Humans Definitely Slept With Neanderthals

 Even though modern humans and Neanderthals are completely different species, that did not stop the two from shacking up.
-We know for a fact that humans and Neanderthals had sex with one another, and that's all thanks to DNA testing.
+We know for a fact that humans and Neanderthals had intercourse with one another, and that's all thanks to DNA testing.
 A genetic analysis run on the remains of a 40,000 year old human uncovered that 11% of his genome wasn't actually human, but Neanderthal.
 It's the highest concentration of Neanderthal DNA ever found in a human.
 There are people alive today who have remnants of Neanderthal in their genes, and as much as 3.4% of the genetic code in people of Asian, Native American, and European descent can be traced back to Neanderthals.